2001 Dodge Dakota (base) 2 door Truck (Club Cab)

 Find your perfect ride.
-Carvana has thousands of vehicles in their inventory.
+Choose from thousands of vehicles.
 Your Dakota (base) may be waiting for you.

 The products and offers that appear on the website are from respective partners, companies, and third-party advertisers from which we receive compensation.
 This compensation may impact how and where products appear on this site including the order in which they appear.
 This site does not include all financial products or companies or all available product offers.
 Learn more about our partners and how we make money.

 Details About the 2001 Dodge Dakota truck (club cab)